[We originally published this post in December of 2012. Updated April 2020. Thanks for reading!]

 If you are planning a website, or even if you already have one, you need to optimize for search engines.
 Your optimization will depend on:

-- The type of product or service you are offering and
+- The type of product or service you are offering

-- Your target audience
+- Your ideal client

-- You have a target audience.
+- Have a target audience

-- You have a Google account.
+- Have a Google account

-So, let’s get started with how to choose the keywords you will eventually test.
+Let’s get started with how to choose the keywords you will eventually test.

-Step 1: Generate a list of keywords to test.
+Step 1: Generate a list of keywords to test

 Go through the entire alphabet in this way and you will have a great list with which to start.